Songfang-j/Google_data_analytics_capstone_study_1/README.md

 # Google_data_analytics_course_cyclistic_capstone_study

 ## Introduction
-This is a capstone study provided in the Google Data Analytics course, I will be Performing an analysis of the bikeshare company's data over a span of 12 months(2020-04 to 2021-03) to answer the business questions required and follow the six steps of the data analysis process.
+This is a capstone study provided in the Google Data Analytics course, I will be Performing an analysis of the bikeshare company's data for 3  months(2020-04 to 2022-06) to answer the business questions required and follow the six steps of the data analysis process.
 This study will introduce me to the role of a job-ready junior data analyst.

 ## Scenario